ubports/docs.ubports.com/userguide/install.rst

     BE VERY CAREFUL!
 You are responsible for your own actions!

 1. Disconnect all devices and non-essential peripherals from your PC.
 Charge your device on a wall-charger (not your PC) to at least 40 percent
-2. Download the ubuntu touch rom for your device
+2. Download the Ubuntu Touch ROM for your device:

     - `Bq E4.5 <http://www.mibqyyo.com/de-download/categorias/smartphones/aquaris-e-serie/aquaris-e4-5-ubuntu-edition/>`_ (*krillin*)
     - `Bq E5 HD <https://storage.googleapis.com/otas/2014/Smartphones/Aquaris_E5_HD/Ubuntu/VEGETA01A-S11A_BQ_L100EN_2017_170207.zip>`_ (*vegetahd*)